Poirazi-Lab/DendroTweaks/docs/source/tutorials/tutorial_standardization.rst

-Assuming that we have an instance of a model with a custom sodium channel `Na` created before, we can standardize it with :code:`model.standardize_channel` method.
+Assuming that we have an instance of a model with a custom sodium channel `Na` created before, we can standardize it with the :code:`model.standardize_channel` method.
 The standard channel with the name `sNa` (standard-Na) and very similar kinetics to the original channel model is created to replace the original channel model.
 This method also exports the standard channel model to a MOD file which is immediately loaded into the NEURON simulator.